Synthetic ECG Signal Generation using Probabilistic Diffusion Models

 \subsection{Pipeline}

-The general pipeline used for the generation of synthetic ECG signals is shown in Fig. \ref{fig: pipeline}.
-First, $1D$ ECG beats are embedded into the $2D$ space and then $3$-channel $2D$ image files are formed, similar to RGB image files.
+The general pipeline used in this study for the generation of synthetic ECG signals is shown in Fig. \ref{fig: pipeline}.
+First, $1D$ real ECG beats (exclusively in class \emph{N}) are embedded into the $2D$ space and then $3$-channel $2D$ image files (similar to RGB image files) are formed.
 Then, the Improved DDPM \cite{nichol2021improved} is trained and then sampled to generate $2D$ $3$-channel synthetic ECG image files.
 Finally, the $1D$ time series are reconstructed by de-embedding the generated data back into $1D$ space.
 The stages of the pipeline are discussed in more detail in the following sections.